ne1410s/LeanScreen/README.md

 - Compiling a collection of stills into a single file
 - Some basic media organisation capability

-The extensions package provides default implementation for video and image handling (ffmpeg and sixlabors respectively)..
+The **Extensions** package provides default implementation for video and image handling (ffmpeg and sixlabors respectively)..
 However the abstractions package is designed so that you can roll your own if you so choose.

+In linux-based OS's the extensions package requires the ffmpeg package: e.g. `sudo apt install -y ffmpeg`.

+In Windows OS's, the calling assembly needs to ship the ffmpeg dlls in the folder `ffmpeg` in its build output.

-The (default implementation) is exposed to the command line in the form of a Cli tool named `leanctl`
+The extensions are exposed to the command line in the form of a Cli tool named `leanctl`.
+(NB: This tool is currently not published anywhere, and needs to be built from source - see the `dotnet publish ...` commands below for reference).
 ## Further Notes
 ### Handy Commandies
 ```powershell